 Eventuate™ consists of:

-Eventuate Tram - a platform for traditional JPA/JDBC-based microservices.
-You can easily add Eventuate Tram to your Spring framework-based microservices without having to rewrite your business logic.
+Eventuate Tram - a platform for services that use traditional (e.g. JPA/JDBC) persistence.
+You can easily add Eventuate Tram to your Spring Boot-based and Micronaut-based microservices without having to rewrite your business logic.

 Eventuate Local - an event sourcing platform.
-Event sourcing is a different programming model that has some advantages including automatic publishing of events when data changes, reliable auditing of all updates, and built-in support for temporal queries Eventuate Local consists of a scalable, distributed event store and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.
-Eventuate Local as an open-source project that you can run locally.
+Event sourcing is a different programming model that has some advantages including automatic publishing of events when data changes, reliable auditing of all updates, and built-in support for temporal queries Eventuate Local consists of a scalable, distributed event store and client libraries for various languages and frameworks including Java, Scala, the Spring and Micronaut frameworks.

 Implement commands that update data in multiple microservices by using Sagas, which are sequences of local transactions coordinated using messages